 On January 13, DWR announced the Final Funding Awards for the remaining Proposition 84 IRWM grant funds which includes full funding for the NCRP 2015 IRWM Project Grant Application that we submitted to DWR in early August.
 The $11 M Proposal contains 25 high-priority projects that benefit North Coast economically disadvantaged communities and includes 8 projects that benefit Tribes and 13 that implement the State’s Human Right to Water policy.

 To learn more about the North Coast IRWMP visit the NCRP website: http://www.northcoastirwmp.net/

 Tribal Strategy Meetings

 CIEA also provides updates on upcoming opportunities and is supportive of regional strategy meetings.
-Every other month CIEA facilitates a Tribal only Northern California water strategy meetings.
+Every other month CIEA facilitates a Tribal only Northern California water strategy meeting.
 We provide this information directly to Tribal representatives, on this website, on Facebook, Twitter and through our bi-annual newsletters.
 We coordinate several strategy meetings each year.
-Meetings are announced on our events calendar page, through our email listserve and through those listserves maintained by of our colleagues.
+We announce meetings on our events calendar page, through our email listserv and through those listservs maintained by our colleagues.

-For more information, to host or participate in Tribal Strategy Meetings contact Sherri Norris at email@example.com.
+For more information, to host or take part in Tribal Strategy Meetings contact Sherri Norris at email@example.com.